 - Sustainable products grow 28% faster and command premium pricing with higher customer loyalty

-- Strategic design delivers measurable environmental impact on lean budgets
+- Strategic design delivers measurable environmental impact even on lean budgets

-Sustainable branding is the practice of building a brand identity that reflects genuine commitment to environmental and social responsibility.
+Sustainable branding is the practice of building a brand identity that reflects genuine, verifiable commitment to environmental and social responsibility — not just in marketing copy, but across operations, supply chain, and measurable outcomes.

-The landscape has evolved significantly since 2020, driven by three major forces:
+The landscape has shifted significantly since 2020, driven by three major forces:

-- Consumer scrutiny has intensified - Shoppers now research claims and demand proof, not promises
+- Consumer scrutiny has intensified - Buyers now research claims and demand proof, not promises

-- Regulatory enforcement is real - Italy fined Shein for vague sustainability claims, while UK authorities banned ads from Nike and Lufthansa for misleading messaging
+- Regulatory enforcement is real - Italy fined Shein for vague sustainability claims, while UK authorities banned campaigns from Nike and Lufthansa for misleading messaging

-- Green credentials drive competitive advantage - Companies with credible sustainability positioning attract premium customers, top talent, and patient capital
+- Green credentials drive competitive advantage - Companies with credible sustainability positioning attract enterprise customers, long-horizon investors, and top talent

-This shift in consumer behavior mirrors changes in capital markets, where sustainability has become a financial necessity:
+This shift in buyer behavior mirrors what's happening in capital markets, where sustainability has become a financial consideration rather than an optional signal:

 - 60% of public companies will update investment methodologies to include sustainability metrics by 2026, according to Gartner